Audioslave Be Yourself

 I love this song because it talks about the special bond that exists between brothers and sisters.
 Although I must say that I always find it very hard to watch the video because it makes me quite sad.
 Even so, I think it’s a great song where you can learn expressions related to daily life problems and relationships.
 There are two different activities, the first link is for basic levels and the second link is for intermediate.

-Here is a listening activity that aims to train the listening skill of basic or low intermediate students so it doesn’t have an exam format.
+Here is a listening activity that aims to train the listening skill of basic and of low intermediate students so it doesn’t have an exam format.

 Billie Eilish Lovely COVER